epfl-si/jahia2wp/README.md

 The usage is independent from the environment.
 The same docker image is used in both case.
 The difference will come from the variables in the .env file.

-Anyway, start with this useful alias:
+You can start with this useful alias:

     www-data@...:/srv/your-env$ vjahia2wp
     (venv) www-data@...:/srv/your-env/jahia2wp/src$